How Many Bees Live in a Hive?

 • Workers: The remainder — anywhere from 20,000 to 80,000 bees

-As you can see, most of each colony comprises tens of thousands of worker bees.
+As you can see, the majority of each colony comprises tens of thousands of worker bees.
 Meanwhile, there’s just one queen.

 What's the Point of the Bee Castes in a Hive?